Leaving Las Vegas (song)

 "Leaving Las Vegas" is a song co-written by David Baerwald, Bill Bottrell, Sheryl Crow, Kevin Gilbert, Brian MacLeod, and David Ricketts that appears on Crow's debut album, Tuesday Night Music Club (1993).
-It was produced by Bottrell and charted within the top 75 in the United States and the top 30 in Canada.
-The accompanying music video was directed by David Hogan.
+It was produced by Bottrell and released in April 1994 by A&M Records.
+The song charted within the top 75 in the United States and the top 30 in Canada.
+The accompanying music video was directed by David Hogan and won an award at the 1994 Music Video Production Awards in Los Angeles.
 Crow performed the song on her live album Sheryl Crow and Friends: Live from Central Park.

 Title

 The song's title was based on the semi-autobiographical 1990 novel of the same name by the late John O'Brien, who was a good friend of one of the song's writers, David Baerwald.
 After a performance on the Late Show with David Letterman, the host asked Crow if the song was autobiographical.
 She answered "sort of" because she had left Los Angeles.
 This infuriated Baerwald and the rest of the original Tuesday Night Music Club who helped write most of the album.
 Though O'Brien's suicide occurred soon after this incident, his family came forward to state there was no connection.